ltombak/Beamformer_controller/README.md

 ```

 ## Usage
 To use the Beamformer API, you need to create an instance of the BeamformerAPI class and connect to your device.
-The Controller.py file demonstrates how to use the API for both serial and TCP connections.
+The `Controller.py` file demonstrates how to use the API for both serial and TCP connections:

 ```python
 from beamformer_api import BeamformerAPI